jaivigneshvenugopal/writings/_drafts/norwegian_wood.md

 hers or Murakami just forced this character out of him.
 But the character was indeed a breath of fresh air for Toru.
 Someone like that would light up anyone's day.
-She certainly did mine - I would have loved it if someone just came over while I'm having a coffee to talk to me or pull me away for a walk somewhere.
+She certainly did mine - I would have loved it if someone just came over while I'm having a coffee, to talk to me or pull me away for a walk somewhere.

 I think Murakami's descriptions of places were really easy to take in.
 Some